 Without personal experience, it’s hard to understand the true depths of addiction.
 From the outside, addiction seems like something that should be easy to control, and that includes an element of choice.
 In fact, it’s not uncommon to hear people use this logic to look down on those who haven’t yet taken the necessary steps to seek treatment.

 In reality, addiction is anything but a choice.
-It’s true that many addictive behaviors, like using drugs, have an initial element of choice, but the development of a chemical or psychological addiction is no one’s decision.
+It’s true that many addictive behaviors, like using drugs, have an initial element of choice.
+However, the development of a chemical or psychological addiction is no one’s decision.
 Many addicts would choose in a heartbeat to undo an addiction, but this isn’t possible, and getting clean can’t happen alone.

 2. Addiction is a Flaw or Moral Failing

-Addiction is almost always seen in a negative light.
+Everyone views addiction in a negative light, and with good reason.
 From the words in the Bible describing addiction as a sin to the public perception of addiction as a personal moral failing, substance dependency is often interpreted as a problem with an individual’s inner spirit.

 This is both a troublesome view and patently false.
 Anyone, including good Christians, can fall victim to addiction.
 It’s not a personal flaw or a failing; it’s just a part of life for those who are susceptible to the powers of substances like drugs or alcohol.
 God forgives those who choose to admit fault and make amends, and that’s a sign of strength, not weakness.

-Willpower is frequently cited as a way to combat many of the negatives in life, from a lack of exercise to choosing to have fun instead of studying for class.
+Willpower is frequently cited as a way to combat many of the negatives in life, from exercise to studying for class.
 However, willpower is only effective against choices, and addiction isn’t a choice.

 Unfortunately, willpower cannot triumph over addiction independently.
 Choosing to quit isn’t as easy as it sounds, and conviction alone cannot win the fight against physical and mental dependency.
 Withdrawal, a condition related to stopping the use of an addictive substance, can be both uncomfortable and extremely dangerous; withdrawing from alcohol, for example, can lead to seizures, delirium tremens, or even death.
 Simply put, a little willpower is unlikely to make a difference for those facing addiction.

-4. Rock Bottom Is a Part of Recovery
+4. Rock Bottom is a Necessary Part of Recovery

 In real life, rock bottom is not a requirement for seeking help, and it is relative.
 Some addicts, especially those used to media interpretations of addiction, believe that they aren’t truly addicted until they hit the bottom, but this is not true.
 An addict can understand the reality of his situation at any time and can seek help through any avenue.
 In fact, according to studies, addicts who get help sooner are more likely to recover fully than those who wait until the situation has spiraled out of control.